yosemitebandit/bugle/readme.md

            |- note.html
            \- tag.html

-And any custom styles or js for a note or project, the build script pulls those in:
+And any custom styles or js for a note or project, the build script pulls those in based on the metadata:

     - src/
        |- css/